 Luckily, there are a lot of good wallets to choose from that can store multiple cryptocurrencies.
 Exodus, for example, is a software wallet that can store Bitcoin, Ethereum, Litecoin, Dash, EOS and more!

-As for hardware wallets, I recommend Ledger Nano S. It is super safe (because it is only connected to the internet when it is plugged into your computer) and costs around $116.
+As for hardware wallets, I recommend Ledger Nano S. It is super-safe (because it is only connected to the internet when it is plugged into your computer) and costs around $70.
 It stores NEO, Bitcoin, Ethereum, Bitcoin Cash and many more!

 Now that you know where you're going to store your cryptocurrency, the next step is to find out which is the best place to buy a cryptocurrency and how to pay for it.

 To learn how to buy cryptocurrency, you’ll first need to know where to buy cryptocurrency.
-Just one year ago, there were only a few places to buy and sell cryptocurrencies.
-But now there are a lot more!
+Just a few years ago, there were only a few places to buy and sell cryptocurrencies.
+Now, though, there are a lot more!
 Let’s look at the different places and ways you can get your crypto.

 Cryptocurrency exchanges are online websites that let you exchange your local currency for cryptocurrency.
 Exchanges are the most popular way of buying cryptocurrency.
 I recommend newbies to use these exchange websites as they are easy-to-use and quick to set up.